 We always appreciate the opportunity to put a face to a name, and understand that the companies we work with do not always have the chance to meet our Orlando team in person.
 So this fall, we wanted to share a little about Jason Willis.

-Jason and his team oversee daily operations for Atlas’s Total Return Swap solution.
-That includes preparing and submitting trade orders, generating settlement calculations, validating that the banks are correctly calculating the settlements, generating the tax attributions for the underlying plan participants, and system development so the solution always meets the evolving needs and goals of Atlas’s clients.
+Jason and his team oversee daily operations for Atlas’s Total Return Swap administration solution.
+That includes tax recordkeeping, daily monitoring of plan liabilities, validating that the banks are correctly calculating the settlements, and system development so the solution always meets the evolving needs and goals of Atlas’s clients.

 Jason has spent nearly his entire career in Asset and Liability Management for Nonqualified Deferred Compensation Plans.
 Over the years, he has become a leading expert in the use of Total Return Swaps to hedge these plans in particular.
 Prior to joining Atlas, Jason worked for the nation’s largest nonqualified plan recordkeeper, The Newport Group.

 Jason was born and raised in Orlando.
 Nothing was handed to him, he says, and that instilled a strong drive and work ethic that has helped him get to where he is today.
 “My sister and I – we come from a pretty modest background,” he says.
 “We grew up in a mobile home park and didn’t attend the best of schools.”

 Jason was fiercely motivated to overcome these challenges, worked hard, and was accepted to the University of Central Florida, where he then worked multiple jobs to put himself through school.
 Jason also met his wife within the business fraternity, “during the Superbowl,” he says, “and my team won!
 Everyone was quick to give me a hard time for that one.”